 In high school, Yogi Ferrell led Park Tudor teams as the primary floor general and lead facilitator.
 He was known for his impressive ball handling abilities starting at a young age and played with a maturity to take care of the ball.
 Yogi Ferrell had relatively good strength given his size and had an ability to get to the rim.
 As he would do later in his Indiana career, Yogi’s primary way of tallying assists starts with a penetration to the hoop and then a kick out to an open teammate.

-He committed to play Indiana University on November 24th, 2008.
-He was recruited by primary by Indiana assistant coach Tim Buckley as well as Indiana head coach Tom Crean.
+He committed to play at Indiana University on November 24th, 2008.
+He was recruited primarily by Indiana assistant coach Tim Buckley as well as Indiana head coach Tom Crean.
 On November 26th, 2010, Yogi Ferrell signed his national letter of intent to play for Tom Crean and the Hoosiers.

 Yogi Ferrell on signing with the Indiana Hoosiers